+Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified Page 335 who may also seek to transfer out.
+There will be an impact on cash flow and Investment Strategy as it is estimated that c10% of the Fund's assets and liabilities would transfer out if all existing MATS followed precedent and work with the actuary to ensure that the settlement of the transfer is valued correctly for exit.
+RISK TITLE Failure to complements All Risks S151 Officer 4.1 Lower Levels: Lack of appropriate Potential for C/1 Local Pension Board in E/3 PFM/CMO skills/knowledge of breach of S/ 1 place to oversee , tPR, MHCLG and legislation adherence to the CIPFA Guidance, resulting in Regulations and Financial incurring guidance.
+Regulations and financial Statutory policy accounting penalties from documents reviewed standards. the tPR/legal annually to ensure

 Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified

-who may also seek to and work with the

-transfer out. actuary to ensure that the settlement of the

-There will be transfer is valued

-an impact on correctly for exit.

-cash flow and ,

-Investment

-Strategy as it

-is estimated

-that c10% of

-the Fund's

-assets and

-liabilities

-would transfer out if all

-existing MATS

-followed

-precedent

-precedent

-RISK TITLE

-No 4.
-Risk of Failure to compl y with Legisla tive require ements

-Upper Level for All Risks S151 Officer Director of Exche quer and Trar nsactional Services

-4.1 Lower Levels: Lack of appropriate Potential for C/1 Local Pension Board in E/3

-PFM/CMO skills/knowledge of breach of place to oversee

-tPR, MHCLG and legislation adherence to the

-CIPFA Guidance, resulting in Regulations and

-Financial incurring guidance.

-Regulations and financial Statutory policy

-accounting standards. penalties from the tPR/legal documents reviewed

-Standards. tile tPK/legal annually to ensure

-Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified

-Unaware of challenges/ compliance with
+Unaware of legislative challenges/ Reputational compliance with legislation.

-legislative Reputational legislation.

 changes/Poor/ Damage.
 Officers are members of

 inaccurate the CIPFA Pensions

 interpretation of Network and participate

 the regulations. in the CIPFA Pensions

 Network/Peer forums to share knowledge &

 awareness.

 Active participation in

-Legislative
+ס Legislative

-Consultations where
+Page Consultations where

-appropriate.
+Ð appropriate.

-Legislative changes are
+336 Legislative changes are

-reported to the
+တိ reported to the

 Pensions Committee

 where required.

 Induction carried out for

 new Pension Fund

-Committee and Local
+Committee and Local Pension Board

-Pension Board

 members.

 External and in house Personal

 training provided where development for all

 required.
 Continual Committee/LPB

 personal development members and

 for all Committee/LPB officers is on-going

 members and Officers.
 Training matrix in

 place however

 cannot be fully

 applied until all

 Risk No. Risk Owner Details of Risk Consequences (Effect) of not addressing the risk Risk Likelihood/ Impact prior to Controls Controls/Mitigations Risk Likelihood/ Impact post Controls Actions/ Recommendations Review of Actions taken to date and further actions identified CIPFA K&S questionnaires are completed by Local Pension Board and Pensions Committee members.
 Access to specialist pension media sources.
 Financial requirements are subject to external and internal audit with no qualifications.
-4.2 PFM/CMO Key person dependency Loss of corporate knowledge expertise in both administration and finance management.
-B/2 Experienced personnel in place at present.
+P ä ge 337 PFM/CMO Key person dependency Loss of corporate knowledge expertise in both administration and finance management. В/2 Experienced personnel in place at present.
 D/2 One Source is undergoing a Transformation exercise that will be addressing succession issues.
 4.3 PFM/CMO Failure/inability to administer the pension scheme in accordance with regulations.
-Non- compliance could result in an adverse external audit report.
-C/2 Local Pension Board in place to oversee adherence to the Regulations and guidance. tPR undertook a review of the Fund's day-to-day practices and operations in 2019 with E/3 no overall concerns and officers have since
+Non- compliance could result in an adverse external audit C/2 Local Pension Board in place to oversee adherence to the Regulations and guidance.
+E/3 report. tPR undertook a review of the Fund's day-to-day practices and operations in 2019 with no overall concerns and officers have since